Free Account Opening + AMC Free Demat

 • State Industrial Development Corporations.

-• National Investment Fund was set up by the Government of India and published in the Government Gazette of India.
+• National Investment Fund set up by the Government of India and published in the Government Gazette of India.

-• Insurance funds are set up and managed by the Indian Union Army, Navy or Air Force, or the Department of Posts.
+• Insurance funds set up and managed by the Indian Union Army, Navy or Air Force, or the Department of Posts.

 • SEBI registered Mutual Funds.